- Run a strict climate 98% of the time.

 - Avoid transferring negative attitudes to your supervisor that you may have developed toward other authority figures in your life.

-- Expect some rough days under their supersvision.
+- Expect some rough days under their supervision.
 You’ll have lots of good days too!

 - Refuse to nurse a small gripe into a major issue.